alex/letsencrypt-aws/README.rst

 ``letsencrypt-aws``.
 You'll need to put the private key somewhere that ``letsencrypt-aws`` can access it (either on the local filesystem or in S3).

+You will also need to have your AWS credentials configured.
+You can use any of the `mechanisms documented by boto3`_, or use IAM instance profiles (which are supported, but not mentioned by the ``boto3`` documentation).
+See below for which AWS permissions are required.

 ``letsencrypt-aws`` takes it's configuration via the ``LETSENCRYPT_AWS_CONFIG`` environment variable.
 This should be a JSON object with the following schema: